jetaggart/stream-android-bubble-chat/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 This view is quite simple as it defines the three pieces we referenced before, the header spacing, the username, and the text.
 Notice there's no bubble logic here.
-In order to get the correct colors and shapes we'll use [drawables](https://developer.android.com/guide/topics/resources/drawable-resource) and some logic in our class to define how the message will look.
+To get the correct colors and shapes we'll use [drawables](https://developer.android.com/guide/topics/resources/drawable-resource) and some logic in our class to define how the message will look.
 This layout is simply the scaffolding for us to fill in.

 Implementing this abstract class requires us to implement `setStyle` and `bind`.
-We'll ignore `setStyle` for this tutorial since we define all style here.
+We'll ignore `setStyle` for this tutorial since we define all styles here.
 Check out [`MessageViewListStyle`](https://github.com/GetStream/stream-chat-android/blob/master/library/src/main/java/com/getstream/sdk/chat/view/MessageListViewStyle.java) to see all the ways you can customize the components without building your own class.
-However, in this post we want to see how to do it ourselves!
+However, in this post, we want to see how to do it ourselves!

 The `bind` method is where we configure how the message looks: